-But what is it about Ramune that makes it such a delightful beverage, such a huge hit…and so different from other drinks in Japan?
+But what about Ramune makes it such a delightful beverage, such a huge hit…and so different from other drinks in Japan?

-The drink itself is glittery and pale blue, the perfect fairytale refreshment, and a memory of the fleeting moments between shrieking games of tag and wide-eyed wonder at fire sparklers and yukatas.
+The drink is glittery and pale blue, the perfect fairytale refreshment and a memory of the fleeting moments between shrieking games of tag and wide-eyed wonder at fire sparklers and yukatas.